markwongsk/CAFamilyTree/README.md

 In order to get started run "npm install"
 And then run "grunt" to compile the typescript files into javascript files

+If you need to add/update libraries, you need to install bower.
+Run "sudo npm install -g bower" to install bower.
+Add the package into bower.json and run "bower install".